10 Great Gearhead Shows on Netflix for Car Lovers

 Get an inside look at the famous Gotham Garage in this family-friendly car restoration show.
 In every episode, these modification experts transform an old lemon into a one-of-a-kind piece of art.
 The show is worth watching especially for the final products: they’re some of the most dazzling creations you’ll ever see on wheels.

 West Coast Customs

 This popular repair shop in Burbank built enough of a reputation in after-market and celebrity circles to get its own seven-season show.
 Each episode featured a customization job requested by a brand or celebrity, like Zippo, Mark Wahlberg, or LucasArts.
 Inside West Coast Customs started on the Discovery Channel, then moved to Fox Sports 2, and now most of the episodes are available on Netflix.

 Classic car enthusiast Paul Hollywood became a household name to many when he served as a judge on The Great British Bake Off, but he revealed his true motor-enthusiast colors on this BBC show, Paul Hollywood’s Big Continental Road Trip.
-The show debuted in mid-2017 and the first three episodes can be found on Netflix, in which Paul drives around Italy, Germany, and France.
+The show debuted in mid-2017 and the first season (three episodes) can be found on Netflix, in which Paul drives around Italy, Germany, and France.

 Love seeing a broken-down rust bucket brought back to its former glory?
 Rust Valley Restorers follows auto collector Mike Hall as he and his restoration shop give new life to scrapped vintage automobiles.
 Unlike other restoration shows populated by celebrity patrons, this one focuses on the everyday struggles of restoration enthusiasts who sell their wares to average buyers.
 Set in the Rocky Mountains, this show just had its third season arrive on Netflix this fall.